aderidder/iCRFGenerator/README.md

 1. The Clinical Building Blocks (Zorginformatiebouwstenen), which are information models of minimal clinical concepts
 2. The Basic Health Data Set (Basisgegevensset Zorg).
 This codebook is used for the standardised exchange of patient data between e.g. healthcare providers
 3. The National Institute for Public Health and the Environment’s national screening codebook of bowel cancer and cervical cancer (RIVM bevolkingsonderzoeken)
-4. Cancer Core Europe
-5. The PALGA Colon biopsy protocol
+4. The PALGA Colon biopsy protocol
-6. The PALGA Colorectum carcinoma protocol
+5. The PALGA Colorectum carcinoma protocol
-7. The VASCA codebook.
+6. The VASCA codebook.
 A codebook for rare diseases registries based on the JRC common data elements set and the EJPRD semantic model applied to the Registry of Vascular Anomalies (VASCA) use case.
-8.  **NEW: FAIRGenomes codebook**
+7.  **NEW: FAIRGenomes codebook**
-9.  **NEW: The Clinical Building Blocks 2020 release**
+8.  **NEW: The Clinical Building Blocks 2020 release**

 ### Custom Codebooks
 If you wish to use the iCRF Generator for ART-DECOR codebooks that are not currently available in the standard set of available codebooks, please do the following: